-That’s why it’s advisable to do your research and, if you’re interested in applying to join a Business Accelerator programme, make sure that you’re comfortable with the amount of investment being offered and the equity share you’d be expected to part with.
+That’s why it’s advisable to do your research.
+If you’re interested in applying to join a Business Accelerator programme, make sure you’re comfortable with the amount of investment being offered and the equity share you’d be expected to part with.

 How long do Business Accelerator programmes last?

 Generally, Business Accelerator programmes last between three and six months but some look to support participants for up to 12 months.
 Again, it depends on the programme.

 What services do Business Accelerator programmes offer to businesses?